01 of 10

 04 of 10

-TIP #2: Prep the Box's PVC Electrical Cable Clamp
+Prep the Box's Cable Clamp (PVC Boxes Only)

 Old work electrical boxes made from PVC use an integrated quick-clamping system to hold the nonmetallic NM-B cable to the box.
 These clamping tabs can be a little difficult to open up.

 To make insertion of the electrical cable into the box easier, take a flat-blade screwdriver and pry up the clamping tab about 1/4 inch.
-This will loosen the clamp and make for easier insertion of the cable.Continue to 5 of 10 below.
+This will loosen the clamp and make it easier to insert the cable.Continue to 5 of 10 below.

 05 of 10